Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 ### Isaac Asimov

 > _People who think they know everything are a great annoyance to those of us who do._

+> _Violence is the last refuge of the incompetent._

 ### Arthur C. Clarke